iteratec/traze-docs/src/content/documentation.md

 }
 ```

-If the server accepts your request you'll receive a message communicating your initial position.
-Once you give your first direction command your game starts.
+If the server accepts your request you'll receive a message communicating your initial position and a secret token to identify your steering messages.
+In addition you'll get a player id (integer) from the game server.
+You will need the player id in the topic of the steering message.
-You have to provide a unique MQTT client name in order to receive your session token on your clients own topic.
-It is important that you specify this very client name in the MQTT connect call to the broker, otherwise you will not be able to receive messages on the `traze/{instanceName}/player/{myClientName}` topic due to the brokers access control list settings.
-In order to not be subject to a MQTT deauthentication attack you should choose a client name that can not be guessed.
-UUIDs are a good solution.
-Please note that the MQTT client name is not the nick name which you use and is being displayed ingame.

 Topic: `traze/{instanceName}/player/{myClientName}`
 Retention: No